“When troubles come your way, consider it an opportunity for great joy.” James 1:2 NLT

 I would no longer define myself as a depressed person.
 No!
 I AM joyful!
 And in doing so, it fostered a joy-producing mindset, not a joy-reducing mindset.

 It’s been a journey, and I’m still learning.
 And though at times the journey has been so very hard, I am thankful for the lessons He has taught me, and continues to teach me along the way.
-I am most especially grateful for the journey into joy.
+I am most especially grateful for the journey from depression into joy.

-What has helped your journey into joy?
+What has helped your journey from depression into joy?